alpaka-group/llama/docs/pages/mappings.rst

 WARNING: This is an experimental feature and might completely change in the future.

-The Split mapping is a meta mapping in the sense, that it transforms the datum domain and delegates mapping to other mappings.
+The Split mapping is a meta mapping in the sense, that it transforms the record dimension and delegates mapping to other mappings.
-Using a datum coordinate, a subtree of the datum domain is selected and mapped using one mapping.
+Using a record coordinate, a subtree of the record dimension is selected and mapped using one mapping.
-The remaining datum domain is mapped using a second mapping.
+The remaining record dimension is mapped using a second mapping.

 .. code-block:: C++

-    llama::mapping::Split<ArrayDomain, DatumDomain,
+    llama::mapping::Split<ArrayDomain, RecordDim,
-        llama::DatumCoord<1>, llama::mapping::SoA, llama::mapping::PackedAoS>
+        llama::RecordCoord<1>, llama::mapping::SoA, llama::mapping::PackedAoS>
             mapping{arrayDomainSize}; // maps the subtree at index 1 as SoA, the rest as packed AoS

-Split mappings can be nested to map a datum domain into even fancier combinations.
+Split mappings can be nested to map a record dimension into even fancier combinations.

 .. _label-tree-mapping: